datum360/Datum360-API-User-Guides/Matthew/CLS360/Template/GET Essential Attributes.md

     * EQUIPMENT_MODEL
     * DOCUMENT

-* **version** (query string) The version of the Class Library to use.
+* **version** (query) The version of the Class Library to use.
 Must be a number, defaults to the latest available version if not provided

 ## Example Request
 ```